 Ethiopia has seen dramatic political changes this year, but significant challenges remain.
-The United States should seize this opportunity to support a genuine democratic transition in a pivotal country.
+The United States should seize this opportunity to support a genuine democratic transition in a pivotal country like Ethiopia.

 - In January 2018, the ruling Ethiopian People’s Revolutionary Democratic Front (EPRDF) declared that it would pursue reforms in response to intensifying antigovernment protests that began in November 2015.